Enhancing Scotland’s access to global value chains through targeted excellence-led collaboration on research and innovation

-- Scottish organisations have already secured over €533 million to date from the current EU research and innovation funding programme (Horizon 2020)
+- Scottish organisations have already secured almost €650 million to date (July 2019) from the current EU research and innovation funding programme (Horizon 2020) alone.

 Collaborating and sharing of ideas, knowledge, facilities, expertise and good practice with European and other international partners has been a cornerstone of our ability to tackle shared challenges through research and innovation, both here and at a global level, to contribute to the Sustainable Development Goals of the UN, and has driven up the quality of our research.
 Through European and other international networks, we are targeting key business as well as public sector and academic collaborators in areas of major academic and economic opportunity for Scotland.
 Working in partnership will allow us to accelerate the development of new innovative approaches in Scotland.
 It will also show leadership in emerging business, academic and sectoral opportunities and enhance our research and innovation excellence and standing on the world stage.